ArronJablonowski/Run-DLS/README.md

 # Run-DLS
-Powershell script to help locate files containing sensitive data such as
+Run-Dls is a Powershell script to help locate files containing sensitive data by analyzing file names and using RegEx to analyze file content.

+Run-DLS can assist in finding file continaing:
   * Passwords
   * Credit Card Numbers
   * Encrption & VPN Keys